+High adventure and a trip into fantasy

+Angels & Demons

+Starring: Tom Hanks,

-High adventure and a trip into fantasy This is the film Angels & Domens priest poison the Pope This is the film adaptation of Dan Brown's novel of the same name that preceded his The Da Vinci Code.
-Liberties have been taken with Brown's novel.
-Key events and scenarios which made the nove which made the novel controversial have been omitted.
+This is the film adaptation of Dan Brown's novel of the Ayelet Zurer, and Ewan same name that pre-McGregor.
+Directed by ceded his The Da Vinci Ron Howard.
+138 mins.
+M Code.
+Liberties have (Violence).
+Reviewer: Peter taken with been W Sheehan.
+Brown's novel.
+Key events and scenarios

+which made the novel controversial have been omitted.

 The story focuses on the Illuminati, a secret society of intellectuals presumed extinct for over 400 years.
 Its members emerge to continue their vendetta against their sworn enemy, the Catholic Church, and they plot revenge for the killing of their predecessors by the Church centuries before.
 This is an action movie that revolves, as The Da Vinci Code did, around Prof Robert Langdon (Tom Hanks), a Harvard academic, who is called in by the Vatican to investigate the murder of a scientist, who has been mutilated and has a mysterious symbol seared onto his body.
-The reigning Pope dies, and in the course of his investigation, Langdon discovers the secret society's plans to kill four cardinals, who are all front-runners for Pope.
+The reigning Pope dies, and in the course of his investigation, Langdon discovers the secret society's plans to kill four cardinals, who are all frontrunners for Pope.
 An assassin, working for the Illuminati, murders three of them.
 The Illuminati also plan to destroy St Peter's Basilica.
-A movie which depicts the brutal killing of cardinals, puts terrorism in the form of "Satan in the House of God" (Brown's words), and has a Angels & Demons Starring: Tom Hanks, Ayelet Zurer, and Ewan McGregor.
-Directed by Ron Howard.
-138 mins.
-M (Violence).
-Reviewer: Peter W Sheehan\. uses the Catholic Church for its own purposes to pursue its thriller-conspiracy plot.
-One needs to judge this film for who loved him, could offend some people.
+A movie which depicts the brutal killing of cardinals, puts terrorism in the form of "Satan in the House of God" (Brown's words), and has a Internet www.cg.catholic.org.au priest poison the Pope who loved him, could offend some people.
+The film is almost a total trip into fantasy.
+It is not designed to be a piece of anti-Catholic sentiment.
+Rather, it uses the Catholic Church for its own purposes to pursue its thriller-conspiracy plot.